fullmetaltac/interview-notes/devops/git.md

 **Finding the Tree**

 We can dump the directory tree referenced in the commit.
 This should be a description of the (top level) files in our project (for that commit).
-Use the SHA1 hash from the “tree” line listed above.
+Use the SHA1 hash from the "tree" line listed above.

 ```shell
 $ git cat-file -p 096b74c